GRO7 (PP) - Reducing carbon emissions and adapting to climate change

 - Encouraging and enabling large scale uptake of retrofit insulation, and renewable / low carbon energy generation equipment and infrastructure to existing buildings, and promoting other energy demand reduction measures.

 - Supporting and enabling the installation of renewable and low carbon energy generation capacity, including encouraging community owned installations and identifying land for large scale renewable energy installations.

 - Promoting and supporting exemplar low carbon development that adopts higher design and construction standards, such as BREEAM, Passivhaus and the Code for Sustainable Homes etc.

 - Promoting the creation of infrastructure to supply low carbon heat through the delivery and expansion of district energy networks.

-- Support the development of resilient, efficient local energy markets through the identification and promotion of local opportunities for SMART energy infrastructure that helps to balance local supply and demand.
+- Supporting the development of resilient, efficient local energy markets through the identification and promotion of local opportunities for SMART energy infrastructure that helps to balance local supply and demand.

-- Seeking solutions that reduce the need to travel, and encourage the move towards sustainable modes of movement.
+- Seeking solutions that reduce the need to travel, and facilitate the move towards sustainable modes of travel.

 - Using planning powers to promote development that reflects the risks posed by climate change and the need for society to move towards a low carbon future.